-Where possible Mr Shad performs disc replacement surgery rather than disc fusion, a procedure used to alleviate the symptoms caused by damaged discs.
-This surgical procedure uses a new medical device designed to replace the disc which sits between the spinal vertebrae.
-The disc, which is damaged or diseased, is surgically removed and replaced by an artificial disc prosthesis which features a ball and socket design to preserve motion.
+Where possible Professor Shad performs disc replacement surgery rather than disc fusion, a procedure used to alleviate the symptoms caused by damaged discs.
+This surgical procedure uses a medical device to surgically remove the damaged or diseased disc and replace it with an artificial disc prosthesis which features a ball and socket design to preserve motion.

 Throughout his career Professor Shad has embraced new techniques within the neurosurgery field and has been involved in some ground-breaking surgeries.
 This includes the removal of a golf-ball size brain tumour through a patient’s nose.
 The tumour, a meningioma, was squashing the brainstem in the cerebellopontine angle tucked behind the main arteries supplying blood to the brain.
 It also had vital nerves that were exiting the brain stretched around its periphery making the surgery challenging.
 He has also used pin-hole surgery to treat a Tarlov cyst, which had been causing lower back and leg pain to the patient for over 18 years.